A248/LibertyBans/docs/Addons.md

 ## Other

+### Shortcut Reasons

+Allows substituting faster shortcuts for commonly-used punishment reasons.
+For example, `/ban A248 30d #hacking` becomes `/ban A248 30d You are banned for hacking`.

+Configuration is straight-forward otherwise.
+If a staff member specifies an invalid shortcut, the command is denied to prevent mistakes.

 ### Warn Actions

 Allows executing actions, such as executing commands or inflicting additional punishments, when a certain amount of warns is reached.